News

 Temperature & Humidity

 Salix is a cold-hardy tree and is suitable to be grown outside in USDA zones 4-9.
 It prefers temperatures of -20 to +25ºC (-4 to +77ºF).
 The best time to plant your salix outside is in the early spring, after the last frost.
-Salix can be planted either directly in your garden, or a patio container.
-Salix plants prefer full sun to light shade.

-Can I keep my salix indoors?
+Can I keep my Salix indoors?

 Salix may be kept inside, but it will need plenty of bright light, regular watering, and room to grow (at least 3ftx3ft if pruned annually).